hansrune/HeatPumpControl/README.md

 Recommend to do the SMD parts first, then other components.

+## 3D printed enclosure

+An enclosure made in [FreeCAD](https://www.freecad.org/) is available in [this folder](./FreeCAD).
+You may also just use the `.stl` files for your 3D printer slicer.

+## Firmwares

+### ESPHome

+ESPHome firmware can be set up from [this ESPHome configuration repository](https://github.com/hansrune/esphome-config) using the `test_mitsubishi_hp.yaml` as a template

+Follow the [README](https://github.com/hansrune/esphome-config) for instruction on what you will likely want to change.

+By default, both the serial CN105 interface as well as the IR sender is set up in this firmware.
+You likely want just one of them.

+### ESPEasy

+ESPEasy can be used with a number of different controllers / home automation systms.
+A custom firmware build description is [available here](https://github.com/hansrune/ESPEasy-custom/blob/builds/custom/mega-20240822-1/README-custombuilds.md)

+ESPEasy requires many settings.
+For configuration settings and rule files, you can upload the files from [this page](./ESPEasy/) as a starting point.
+Please make sure to change name, unit number, controller IP addresses, NTP, syslog host and latitude/longitude.
+This configuration uses both a MQTT controller and a Domoticz controller.
+Change to what you need.

 ## Known bugs

 The version 2.0 PCB has some flaws that fairly easy to work around: